kavya4kavya/kavya4kavya/README.md

 # 💫 About Me:
 👋 Hey there!
-Welcome to my GitHub space!<br>I’m on a mission to:<br><br>I’m on a mission to:
+Welcome to my GitHub space!<br>I’m on a mission to:<br><br>
-🚀 Explore deep learning – teaching machines to 'think' is too cool to miss!
+🚀 Explore deep learning – teaching machines to 'think' is too cool to miss!<br><br>
-🌍 Contribute to open source – sharing is caring, one pull request at a time.
+🌍 Contribute to open source – sharing is caring, one pull request at a time.<br><br>
 🎨 Build dynamic projects – from fun experiments to real-world solutions.<br><br>When I’m not coding, you’ll probably find me:<br><br>📚 Reading about crime, mystery, or thrilling escapades.<br><br>🧩 Solving puzzles or testing my logic (the harder, the better!).<br><br>☕ Dreaming up the next big idea over a cup of coffee.